 Mike Finlay has over 30 years experience in banking and finance.
 The majority of his career has focused on risk, specifically in the middle and back office environment.
 Mike led the development of the KRI Framework underlying the KRIeX.org KRI Library.
 He has also been involved in development of operational risk loss data consortiums for several national and regional banking associations and consortia.

-This session was hosted by Manoj Kulwal who is the Chief Risk Officer at RiskSpotlight and Director for Marketing at the IOR.
+This session will be hosted by Manoj Kulwal who is the Chief Risk Officer at RiskSpotlight and Director for Marketing at the IOR.
 He has 18 years of professional experience covering operational risk management, enterprise risk management, strategic performance management and business intelligence.

 Bookings are closed to the public for this event.
 Members should login to reserve a space.